Dispersity

+Terminology

 IUPAC has deprecated the use of the term polydispersity index, having replaced it with the term dispersity, represented by the symbol Đ (pronounced D-stroke) which can refer to either molecular mass or degree of polymerization.
 It can be calculated using the equation Đ_{M} = M_{w}/M_{n}, where M_{w} is the weight-average molar mass and M_{n} is the number-average molar mass.
 It can also be calculated according to degree of polymerization, where Đ_{X} = X_{w}/X_{n}, where X_{w} is the weight-average degree of polymerization and X_{n} is the number-average degree of polymerization.
-In certain limiting cases where Đ_{M} = Đ_{X}, it is simply referred to as Đ. IUPAC has also deprecated the terms monodisperse, which is considered to be self-contradictory, and polydisperse, which is considered redundant, preferring the terms uniform and non-uniform instead.
+In certain limiting cases where Đ_{M} = Đ_{X}, it is simply referred to as Đ.

+IUPAC has also deprecated the terms monodisperse, which is considered to be self-contradictory, and polydisperse, which is considered redundant (tautologous), preferring the terms uniform and non-uniform instead, respectively.
 The terms monodisperse and polydisperse are however still preferentially used to describe particles in an aerosol.

 Overview

 A uniform polymer (often referred to as a monodisperse polymer) is composed of molecules of the same mass.
 Nearly all natural polymers are uniform.
 Synthetic near-uniform polymer chains can be made by processes such as anionic polymerization, a method using an anionic catalyst to produce chains that are similar in length.
 This technique is also known as living polymerization.
 It is used commercially for the production of block copolymers.
 Uniform collections can be easily created through the use of template-based synthesis, a common method of synthesis in nanotechnology.

 A polymer material is denoted by the term disperse, or non-uniform, if its chain lengths vary over a wide range of molecular masses.
-This is characteristic of man-made polymers.
-Natural organic matter produced by the decomposition of plants and wood debris in soils (humic substances) also has a pronounced polydispersed character.
+This is characteristic of man-made polymers, but Natural organic matter produced by the decomposition of plants and wood debris in soils (humic substances) also has a pronounced dispersity.
 It is the case of humic acids and fulvic acids, natural polyelectrolyte substances having respectively higher and lower molecular weights.
 In this sense, the dispersity values are in the range from 0 to 1.

 The dispersity (Đ), also known as the polydispersity index (PDI) or heterogeneity index, is a measure of the distribution of molecular mass in a given polymer sample. Đ (PDI) of a polymer is calculated: